mkashifsid/pyrandom/Scenario-2/README.md

 It initializes the first processor with CPU 0, the second one with CPU 1, and so on, and from the output of this command we need to check the values of **%sys** and **%iowait**.
 **%sys** shows how much CPU is utilizing.
-**%iowait** iowait shows the percentage of time that the CPU or CPUs were idle during which the system had an outstanding disk I/O request.
+**%iowait** shows the percentage of time that the CPU or CPUs were idle during which the system had an outstanding disk I/O request.
 To display CPU utilization for all the cores,
 ```